GAPS vs AIP vs SCD. How do you know which gut healing protocol to follow?

 To make a long story short, what I learned during these past 8+ years about diets, healing and following any one protocol is that they simply do not work.

-You can, however, take the diet healing protocol that *best* first your current circumstances (with the understanding that these circumstances can change quickly), and then 100% customize it for you.
-This is what I help my clients do on a daily basis.
+You can, however, take the diet healing protocol that *best* fits your current circumstances (with the understanding that these circumstances can change quickly), and then 100% customize it for you.

 Questions to Ask Yourself